badoriie/Minesweeper/README.md

 # Minesweeper
 ## An open source game based on the windows mine sweeper.
-This game can be compiled just on windows OS
+The "graphics.h" just works on windows machine